Persecution of Eastern Orthodox Christians: Persecution in Turkish controlled territories

 The abolition of jizya and emancipation of formerly dhimmi subjects was one of the most embittering stipulations the Ottoman Empire had to accept to end the Crimean War in 1856.
-Then, “for the first time since 1453, church bells were permitted to ring... in Constantinople,” writes M. J. Akbar.
-“Many Muslims declared it a day of mourning.”
+Then, "for the first time since 1453, church bells were permitted to ring... in Constantinople," writes M. J. Akbar.
+"Many Muslims declared it a day of mourning."
 Indeed, because superior social standing was from the start one of the advantages of conversion to Islam, resentful Muslim mobs rioted and hounded Christians all over the empire.
 In 1860 up to 30,000 Christians were massacred in the Levant alone.

 Mark Twain recounts what took place in the levant:

-Men, women and children were butchered indiscriminately and left to rot by hundreds all through the Christian quarter... the stench was dreadful.
-All the Christians who could get away fled from the city, and the Mohammedans would not defile their hands by burying the ‘infidel dogs.’
+They say those narrow streets ran blood for several days, and that men, women and children were butchered indiscriminately and left to rot by hundreds all through the Christian quarter... the stench was dreadful.
+All the Christians who could get away fled from the city, and the Mohammedans would not defile their hands by burying the 'infidel dogs.'
 The thirst for blood extended to the high lands of Hermon and Anti-Lebanon, and in a short time twenty-five thousand more Christians were massacred.

-Edouard Engelhardt observed that during the second iteration of the Tanzimat reforms, the same problems persisted: “Muslim society has not yet broken with the prejudices which make the conquered peoples subordinate…the raya [dhimmis] remain inferior to the Osmanlis; in fact he is not rehabilitated; the fanaticism of the early days has not relented….
-[Even liberal Muslims rejected]…civil and political equality, that is to say, the assimilation of the conquered with the conquerors.”
+Edouard Engelhardt observed that during the second iteration of the Tanzimat reforms, the same problems persisted: "Muslim society has not yet broken with the prejudices which make the conquered peoples subordinate…the raya [dhimmis] remain inferior to the Osmanlis; in fact he is not rehabilitated; the fanaticism of the early days has not relented….
+[Even liberal Muslims rejected]…civil and political equality, that is to say, the assimilation of the conquered with the conquerors."

 during the tanzimat reforms, James Zoharb made an observation of how it was doing in Bosnia and Herzegovina which he sent to British ambassador Henry Bulwer:

 The Hatti-humayoun, I can safely say, practically remains a dead letter... while [this] does not extend to permitting the Christians to be treated as they formerly were treated, is so far unbearable and unjust in that it permits the Mussulmans to despoil them with heavy exactions.
 False imprisonments (imprisonment under false accusation) are of daily occurrence.
 A Christian has but a small chance of exculpating himself when his opponent is a Mussulman (...)
 Christian evidence, as a rule, is still refused (...)
 Christians are now permitted to possess real property, but the obstacles which they meet with when they attempt to acquire it are so many and vexatious that very few have as yet dared to brave them....
 Such being, generally speaking, the course pursued by the Government towards the Christians in the capital (Sarajevo) of the province where the Consular Agents of the different Powers reside and can exercise some degree of control, it may easily be guessed to what extend the Christians, in the remoter districts, suffer who are governed by Mudirs (governors) generally fanatical and un-acquainted with the (new reforms of the) law.